KellanHiggins/AsciiFBXExporterForUnity/readme.md

 6. Added an export option from the GameObject menu

-7. And Thanks to @MadmenAlliance for putting this up on the asset store without proper attribution which forced me to get my ass in gear and pull in all these changes
+7. And thanks to @MadmenAlliance for putting this up on the asset store without proper attribution which forced me to get my ass in gear and pull in all these changes

 Version 1.1.1